Juicy Secrets: 17 Exotic Fruits in Mexico You Must Taste!

 Lulo (naranjilla) means “little orange” in Spanish.

-The skin of these Mexican fruits is most often a shiny orange, and the juice is green with a citrusy flavor – think maybe sour rhubarb or sour orange.
+The skin is most often a shiny orange, and the juice is green with a citrusy flavor – think maybe sour rhubarb or sour orange.

 How to eat lulo